Electron, v3

 [00:06:05]

-I will send that through as well, make sure I said that my type.
+I will send that through as well, make sure I set that in my type.
 I did not.
 And there is a way to like derive this from the context bridge which I was gonna show you later but I might become impatient and show you sooner, we'll find out.
 All right, so we've got that.

 [00:06:25]